 We strongly discourage advertising the preprint on social media or in the press while under submission to AISTATS.
 Preprints must not be explicitly identified as an AISTATS submission at any time during the review period (i.e., from the abstract submission deadline until the communication of the accept/reject decision).

 Submitted manuscripts should not have been previously published in a journal or in the proceedings of a conference, and should not be under consideration for publication at another conference at any point during the AISTATS review process.
 Submissions as extended abstracts (4 pages or less), to workshops or non-archival venues (without a proceedings), or to arXiv, will not be considered a concurrent submission.
-It is acceptable to have a substantially extended version of the submitted paper under consideration simultaneously for journal publication, so long as the journal version’s planned publication date is in May 2022 or later, the journal submission does not interfere with AISTATS right to publish the paper, and the situation is clearly described at the time of AISTATS submission.
-Please describe the situation in the appropriate box on the submission page (and do not include author information in the submission itself, to avoid accidental unblinding).
+It is acceptable to have a substantially extended version of the submitted paper under consideration simultaneously for journal publication, so long as the journal version’s planned publication date is in May 2022 or later and the journal submission does not interfere with AISTATS right to publish the paper.
 Authors are also allowed to give talks to restricted audiences on the work(s) submitted to AISTATS during the review.

 Reviewers will be instructed that tech reports (including reports on sites such as arXiv) and papers in workshops without archival proceedings do not count as prior publication.